Getting ready to take your driver’s test can be quite the milestone.

 What to Expect on the Day of the Test

-The examiner will check your paperwork first.
+The examiner will check your paperwork first thing.

-During the test, the examiner watches for:
+During your test, the examiner will be watching for:

 - Proper use of turn signals